-Research and Institutional Services (RIS), a division of University Information Services in the University of Cambridge, is seeking to appoint two Research Computing Specialists who will support development and service operations of the new Research Data Storage and Cloud Computing services.
+Research and Institutional Services (RIS), a division of University Information Services in the University of Cambridge, is seeking to appoint a Research Computing Specialist who will support development and service operations of the new Research Data Storage and Cloud Computing services.
 Role holders will be also involved in a range of other high profile, research computing-oriented, internally and externally facing projects run by the division.

 Essential skills include: practical and proven knowledge of Linux system administration, shell scripting and practical knowledge of high level programming languages such as Perl or Python, configuration management and automation methods using technologies such as Puppet or Ansible.
 Experience with storage platforms, parallel file systems and cloud computing platforms will be advantageous.
 The role holders will need to be proactive, creative and comfortable resolving complex problems.